Prospectus Exemptions for Registrants

 If the fund distributes to an accredited investor under section 2.3 of NI 45-106, the fund manager must qualify the investor with one of the definitions of an accredited investor in NI 45-106.
 Typically, a fund manager does this with a subscription agreement, which will list out the accredited investor definitions and the investor will note which definition applies.
 No offering document or information disclosure is required for the accredited investor exemption and no minimum amount need be invested either.

 While some of the exemptions may infer that the investor is sophisticated or experienced, fund managers should note that the current exemptions no longer refer to sophisticated investor and the term has not been in use since 2002 when the BCSC overhauled the exemptions regime.

-Some funds seek to broaden the investor base beyond accredited investors and those with the ability to invest $150,000 at one time.
+Some funds seek to broaden the investor base beyond accredited investors.
 The OM exemption under section 2.9 of NI 45‐106 provides exempt funds with the ability to broaden the investor base; however, the fund must:

 We have seen some fund managers draft OMs, following Form 45‐106F2, but not use the OM exemption to distribute units of the fund.
 The fund manager provides the OM merely as information to prospective investors.
 However, exempt fund managers should ensure that they provide up front disclosure on the OM's cover page to make clear to the investors that the statutory rights contained in the OM will not apply to investors that purchase via other exemptions in NI 45‐106.